oracle-quickstart/oci-h2o/README.md

 ![](./images/07%20-%20experiment.png)

 ## SSH to the Instance
 This machine is using Oracle Linux (OL).
-The default login is ubuntu.
+The default login is opc.
 You can SSH into the machine with a command like this:

-    ssh -i ~/.ssh/oci ubuntu@<Public IP Address>
+    ssh -i ~/.ssh/oci opc@<Public IP Address>

 ![](./images/08%20-%20ssh.png)